Who Should Get the HPV Vaccine?

 Who should get the HPV vaccine?

-The U.S. Centers for Disease Control and Prevention recommends young people be vaccinated at age 11 or 12, to protect them from the virus prior to their first exposure.
+Parents and kids should consult their pediatrician or primary care physician with specific questions about the HPV vaccine.
+The CDC recommends young people be vaccinated at age 11 or 12, to protect them from the virus prior to their first exposure.

-The federal Advisory Committee on Immunization Practices (ACIP), a committee within the U.S. Centers for Disease Control and Prevention (CDC), now recommends that teenagers age 9 to 14 receive two doses of the HPV vaccine over six to 12 months, instead of the original recommendation of three doses.
+Children as young as 9 and young people up to the age of 26 can also receive the vaccine.
+Teenagers aged 9 to 14 receive two doses of the HPV vaccine over six to 12 months.
 Teens and young adults who initiate vaccination at age 15 through 26 should receive three doses over six months.

 Should I get vaccinated for HPV if I haven’t and am older than 26?